We Were There, Were You?

 All enquiries to firstname.lastname@example.org

-Our committee meetings are (usually) held on the 1st Thursday of the month at 5pm at The Parents Place.
+Our COMMITTEE meetings are (usually) held on the 1st Thursday of the month at 6.00pm at Lakelands Community House, 20 Dalona Parkway, Lakelands.

 CURRENT AND NEW MEMBERS WELCOME!

-Our informal coffee meetings are held on each preceding Saturday at 20m at Nourishing the Soul Café.
+Our informal COFFEE meetings are held on each preceding Saturday at 1.00 pm at Nourishing the Soul Cafe.

 EVERYONE is welcome to our coffee meetings to find out what we’re doing, and to suggest what we could be doing.